gayan68/Hi-SAM/README.md

 > [Hi-SAM: Marrying Segment Anything Model for Hierarchical Text Segmentation](https://arxiv.org/abs/2401.17904).
 >
 >  [IEEE TPAMI]

-This is the official repository for Hi-SAM, a unified hierarchical text segmentation model.
+This was copied from https://github.com/ymy-k/Hi-SAM which is the official repository for Hi-SAM, a unified hierarchical text segmentation model.
 Refer to our paper for more details.

 ## :fire: News